Where will you visit next?

 Discover lots of gardens, historic houses, days out at the coast and more.

 Monasteries and manor houses dictated the garden style of the medieval period.
-Monastic gardens provided medicine and food for the monks and for the local community.

-The secluded garden, or ‘Hortus Conclusus’, was associated with the Virgin Mary in the monastery garden but in royal palaces and manor houses it represented a garden of earthly delights.
+The secluded garden, or ‘Hortus Conclusus’, was associated with the Virgin Mary in the monastery garden, but in royal palaces and manor houses it represented a garden of earthly delights.

 Discover lots of gardens, historic houses, days out at the coast and more.